 But should every investor spread assets among multiple financial firms or is the decision made on a case-by-case basis?
 What are some good reasons for investing in more than one mutual fund company?

 In the unusual case where some or all of a customer’s cash and securities are missing, Securities Investor Protection Corporation (SIPC) insurance covers losses up to $500,000 (maximum of $250,000 for cash losses) for mutual funds covered at an SIPC-member brokerage firm.

-It is important to note that bankruptcy of a mutual fund company, especially a large one like Vanguard or Fidelity, is not likely to have extreme financial problems that would harm investors.
+It is important to note that bankruptcy of a mutual fund company, especially a large one like Vanguard or Fidelity, is not likely to cause extreme financial problems that would harm investors.
 The only real risk that mutual fund investors should be concerned about is market risk (the loss of principal).
-But even then it is that same risk that is part of the potential for achieving high returns.
+Of course, that same risk is part of the potential for achieving high returns.

-To achieve proper diversification, investors should be focus more on diversifying among several mutual fund types, not mutual fund companies.
+To achieve proper diversification, investors should focus more on diversifying among several mutual fund types, not mutual fund companies.
 This mutual fund mix should include riskier equity funds, conservative fixed-income funds, and short-term focused money market funds.